EscVM/OIDv4_ToolKit/README.md

    python3 main.py -h
    ```

-# Use the Toolkit to download
+# Use the ToolKit to download
-The toolkit permit the download of your dataset in the folder you want (`Dataset`as default).
+The ToolKit permit the download of your dataset in the folder you want (`Dataset`as default).
 The folder can be imposed with the argument
 `--Dataset` so you can make different dataset with different options inside.

 **Note**: for classes that are composed by different